spdobest/Spandroid/README.md

 An ExecutorService can be shut down, which will cause it to reject new tasks.
 Two different methods are provided for shutting down an ExecutorService.
 The shutdown() method will allow previously submitted tasks to execute before terminating, while the shutdownNow() method prevents waiting tasks from starting and attempts to stop currently executing tasks.
 Upon termination, an executor has no tasks actively executing, no tasks awaiting execution, and no new tasks can be submitted.
 An unused ExecutorService should be shut down to allow reclamation of its resources.

+### Example
+ For example imagine an operation where multiple images have to be downloaded and shown in a gallery view.
+The downloads and any decoding required for different images could happen concurrently on multiple threads speeding up the entire operation, leading to a faster app experience.